 - Information and errors relevant to exhaust emissions are always saved.
 They are allocated the highest priority.

-- The check engine lamp will light up in the event of successive emissions-related errors.
+- The check engine light will light up in the event of successive emissions-related errors.

-- The Check Engine lamp will light up if there is damage or impaired operation of the catalytic converter.
+- The Check Engine light will light up if there is damage or impaired operation of the catalytic converter.

 - Exhaust-related errors are only automatically deleted from the error memory after 40 consecutive error-free journeys.
 For catalytic converter errors, the limit is 80 error-free journeys.